dburnham1212/airbnb/README.md

 # Airbnb Project

-Airbnb is a clone of the popular site of the same name.
+Airbnb is a minimal clone of the popular site of the same name.
 It was developed using the PERN stack (PostgreSQL, Express, React, Node).
 It also uses GraphQL for non-RESTful queries as well as JSON Web Tokens for authentication and authorization.

 ## Final